-1Where possible, only KIs that have arrived recently (0-3 weeks prior to data collection) were interviewed.
-2Due to changes in migration patterns, the specific settlements assessed within each LGA vary each month.
+Due to changes in migration patterns, the specific settlements assessed within each LGA vary each month.
 Changes in results reported in this factsheet, compared to previous factsheets, may therefore be due to changes in which settlements were assessed instead of changes over time.
-3The most recent version of the VTS dataset (released in February 2019 on vts.econo.org) has been used as the reference for settlement names and locations, and adjusted to account for deserted villages based on information shared by OCHA.
+The most recent version of the VTS dataset (released in February 2019 on vts.eocng.org) has been used as the reference for settlement names and locations, and adjusted to account for deserted villages based on information shared by OCHA.